{{office.HeaderText}}

 Cognitive Test Build Up

 Cognitive tests may be build up based on different layers.
 We can only speak from our own experience and knowledge.
-We work with three layers:
+We work with three layers in our ACE Assessment:

 • Verbal